tevaughan/mnohaya-lita/README.md

 # Playing MIDI on GNU/Linux

-To play a MIDI file on GNU/Linux, make sure that the `timidity` and `pmidi` packages are installed.
+To play a MIDI file on GNU/Linux, make sure that the `timidity` package is installed.

-Typing `pmidi -l` will produce output that looks something like this:

-    shell-prompt$ pmidi -l
-     Port     Client name                       Port name
-     14:0     Midi Through                      Midi Through Port-0
-    128:0     TiMidity                          TiMidity port 0
-    128:1     TiMidity                          TiMidity port 1
-    128:2     TiMidity                          TiMidity port 2
-    128:3     TiMidity                          TiMidity port 3

-By `shell-prompt$` I mean whatever shell prompt you see when you are about to type a command in a terminal window.
-At the shell prompt, first change to the directory that contains `mnohaya-lita.midi`.
-Then do something like

-    shell-prompt$ pmidi -p 128:0 mnohaya-lita.midi

-where you substitute a port number that you see in your output from `pmidi -l`.
+Open a terminal window.
+Suppose that the shell prompt is `prompt$`.
+Suppose that the MIDI file is in the directory `~/Music/mnohaya-lita` and has the name `mnohaya-lit.midi`.
+In this example, one would listen to the MIDI file by doing the following:

+    prompt$ cd ~/Music/mnohaya-lita
+    prompt$ timidity mnohaya-lita.midi

 # Building New Output Files